Fiction – Kindle edition; Green Light Press; 108 pages; 2011.

 I’m quite a sucker for books written or set during the Great Depression.
 Nathanael West’s novella Miss Lonelyhearts, published in 1933, fits into this category, but I’m afraid it didn’t really tickle my fancy.

 This dark and comic tale about an agony aunt on a Manhattan newspaper is described in Peter Boxall’s 1001 Books You Must Read Before You Die as an “interesting examination of the problematic role of Christianity in the modern world”.
-But for me it serves as a warning to be careful of what you wish for.
+But for me, it serves as a warning to be careful of what you wish for.

-The Miss Lonelyhearts of the title is actually a young, fervently religious man eager to be a success.
+The Miss Lonelyhearts of the title is a young, fervently religious man eager to be a success.
 He eagerly takes the newly created newspaper job answering people’s personal problems even though many of his colleagues regard it as a joke.
-He takes a more pragmatic, long term approach, seeing it as a mere stepping stone to something more desirable at a later date.
+He takes a more pragmatic, long-term approach, seeing it as a mere stepping stone to something more desirable at a later date.
 Perhaps it might even win him Brownie points with God.

 His column would be syndicated and the whole world would learn to love.
 The Kingdom of Heaven would arrive.
 He would sit on the right hand of the Lamb.

-But over time he comes to realise that the job is not a joke; that he has an important role to play in the moral and spiritual welfare of those who write in to him seeking advice.
+But over time he comes to realise that the job is not a joke; that he has an important role to play in the moral and spiritual welfare of those who write to him seeking advice.

 He sees that the majority of the letters are profoundly humble pleas for moral and spiritual advice, that they are inarticulate expressions of genuine suffering.
 He also discovers that his correspondents take him seriously.
 For the first time in his life, he is forced to examine the values by which he lives.
 This examination shows him that he is the victim of the joke and not its perpetrator.

 Miss Lonelyhearts is not the angelic young man he strives to be.
-Desperate to be seen as a man of honour, he asks his long suffering girlfriend to marry him, only to keep avoiding her for weeks on end.
+Desperate to be seen as a man of honour, he asks his long-suffering girlfriend to marry him, only to keep avoiding her for weeks on end.
 He also develops unwise attachments to troubled readers but doesn’t seem to be able to extricate himself from complicated, unethical relationships.
 Indeed, he’s everything you would not want an agony aunt to be.

 I was going to read this after I finished The Day of the Locust but never got round to it.
 It sounded good then and your review makes me still want to read it.
 It sounds pretty humorous to me.